mjstraughan/CubingHistory/docs/3x3/3x3ComputerAlgorithms.md

 Depending on the specific solver variant, the length of phase 2 can be limited to 8 moves or left unlimited [^speedsolving.com-wiki-nd].
 In the unlimited version, phase 2 contains 3981312 states that can be solved within 16 moves, while phase 1 constains nearly 11 trillion states with a maximum of 15 moves.

 Instead of terminating at the first solution, the algorithm continues to search by incrementally increasing the phase 1 length while decreasing the phase 2 length until it finds an optimal solution.
 Furthermore, the solver is capable of finding quick and short suboptimal solutions (20 moves or less) using the same logic.

+A notable feature is that the Feather's algorithm finds suboptimal solutions while searching for an optimal one.
+Consequently, the phase 2 length does not necessarily have to be 0 in order to prove that the solution found is optimal.

 ![](img/ComputerAlgorithms/Feather.png)